6 Meeting Minutes Examples + Free Templates

 5. Meeting Minutes Example: Sprint Planning

-Sprints that reach goals require effective sprint planning, which requires effective sprint meetings.
+Sprints that reach their desired goals require effective sprint planning, which requires effective sprint meetings.
 Done well, a sprint planning meeting not only kicks off a new sprint, but also provides:

 A Sprint Planning Meeting Agenda will help to avoid unanticipated obstacles and make sure everyone knows who’s accountable for what and who is authorized to make decisions on any given issue that may arise.